-Acknowledging the current challenges in Montessori education, Loyola recognizes the demand for high-quality educators, a challenge exacerbated by recruitment to larger markets.
-With over 500 Montessori schools in the region and 200 job postings seeking master's degree-trained educators, the need for skilled professionals is evident.
-In response, Loyola University Maryland's The Teacher Education Department at Loyola University presents a proposal for a substantial modification to the Montessori Education M.Ed. program.
-The substantial modification includes a new area of concentration titled Birth to Three.
+With over 500 Montessori schools in the region and 200 job postings seeking master's degreetrained educators, the need for skilled professionals is evident.
+In response, Loyola University Maryland's Teacher Education Department presents a proposal for a substantial modification to the Montessori Education M.Ed.
+The proposed modification includes the addition of a new area of concentration titled Professional.

 Rooted in the Jesuit tradition, the proposed concentration's curriculum inspires students to learn, lead, and serve in the vibrant landscape of Montessori education.
-Specialized training in Montessori principles ensures graduates emerge as proficient leaders reflects Loyola's dedication to meeting the specific needs of the educational workforce.
+Specialized training in Montessori principles ensures graduates emerge as proficient leaders and reflects Loyola's dedication to meeting the specific needs of the educational workforce.
 Graduates are poised to lead Montessori education on a global scale, contributing to the education of students from birth through adulthood.

-The pathways well-rounded educational experience includes specialized coursework in inclusive practices, leadership, and a semester-long practicum, providing real-world experience.
-Loyola values the concentration's development of practicum and relationships with local, national, and global Montessori organizations, demonstrating synergy between the program's vision and the Jesuit tradition.
+The concentration provides for a well-rounded educational experience including specialized coursework in inclusive practices, leadership, and a semester-long practicum, providing real-world experience.
+Loyola values the program's development of practicum and relationships with local, national, and global Montessori organizations, demonstrating synergy between the program's vision and the Jesuit tradition.

-The proposed concentration dovetails with recent department discussions on innovation, modern equipment, and an endowed professorship.
-It aligns with Loyola's commitment to quality education, capitalizing on existing expertise, and supporting the impact for quality educators on a state, national, and global scale.
+Minimizing the need for new resources, all but three courses in the program already exist at Loyola.
+Projected student demand indicates revenue positivity from implementation, aligning with Loyola's mission and strategic goals.
+The proposed concentration dovetails with recent department discussions on innovation, aiming to bring the Montessori graduate program into the 21st century with new and modern curriculum and design.
+It aligns seamlessly with Loyola's unwavering commitment to providing quality education, leveraging existing expertise, and bolstering the impact of skilled educators on a state, national, and global scale.